Nebraska Department of Environment and Energy

 • Valley: A 1,000–kilowatt (1–megawatt) privately–owned solar field became operational in 2021.
 It is owned by Valmont Industries.

 • Wahoo: A 2,000–kilowatt (2–megawatt) community solar project became operational in 2024.
+It is equivalent to the needs of 350 homes.

 Committed Projects

 • Norris: The Norris Public Power District and Today's Power, Inc., broke ground February 17, 2023, for six new solar sites.
 The six solar sites, of up to 10 acres each, will be located in five of the six counties the district serves, including Thayer, Lancaster, Seward, Gage and Saline counties.
 Two sites will be located in Gage county.
 Each solar site will generate up to one megawatt of power using more than 2,000 solar panels per site.
 The sites in Thayer, Lancaster, and Seward counties are now operational.
-The sites in Gage and Saline counties are still in the progress of being built.
+The sites in Gage and Saline counties are still in the process of being built.

 • Stromsburg: The new solar farm is a partnership between the city and Polk County Rural Public Power District.
 The solar farm will generate up to one megawatt of power using 2,000 solar panels.
-The solar farm should be operational by the end of summer 2023.

 Projects Under Development